DavidStrieder/coupon_project/README.md

 ### Causal Framework

-The first step of causal inference is to reason about underlying causal structure.
-Here, causal discovery is not necessary, and we specify a DAG based on domain knowledge (e.g. time constraints pre-/post-treatment) and minimal assumptions (not necessarily minimal causal dag), where missing edges encode hypothesized absences of direct causal effects.
-We emphasize that specifying such a causal DAG in particular assumes
+The first step of causal inference is to reason about the underlying causal structure.
+Here, causal discovery is not necessary; we specify a DAG based on domain knowledge (e.g. time constraints pre-/post-treatment) and minimal assumptions (not necessarily minimal causal dag), where missing edges encode hypothesized absences of direct causal effects.
+We emphasize that specifying such a causal DAG assumes
 - **causal sufficiency** (no unobserved confounding)
 - **causal markov condition** (independent mechanism, conditional independence implied by d-separation)
 - **and acyclicity.**

-**Comment**: Adjusting for all pre-treatment covariates satisfies the backdoor criterion, guaranteeing unbiased effect estimation.
-However, smaller adjustment sets (e.g., a subset of covariates) may improve efficiency if they block all backdoor paths.
-For example, selecting covariates with strong marginal correlations with treatment could suffice if they block all confounding paths and yield better performance.
-However, this relies on correctly identifying a minimal sufficient adjustment set (minimal causal DAG), which requires additional conditional independence assumptions.
+**Comment**: The set of all pre-treatment covariates satisfies the backdoor criterion, guaranteeing unbiased effect estimation.
+However, smaller adjustment sets (e.g., a subset of covariates) may improve efficiency, but crucially, this relies on correctly identifying a minimal sufficient adjustment set (specifying a minimal causal DAG), which requires additional conditional independence assumptions.

 ![png](coupon_files/dag.png)